What are your plans for the weekend? We're looking forward to

 relaxing.
-I'm seeing in our future a fun Sunday brunch date .. along with a few games of Scrabble at the coffee shop (ps: The Chef is a complete whiz when it comes to word games!)
+I'm seeing in our future a fun Sunday brunch date, along with a few games of Scrabble at the coffee shop (my husband is a complete whiz when it comes to word games!)

 Cuddling (non-stop!)
-Millions of pictures of them sleeping curled up on their tummies..
+Millions of pictures of them sleeping curled up on their tummies.
 Waking up how early(?)
 Swapping drooly kisses.
-Trying to figure out a good work-life balance..
-Discovering that the world keeps moving .. even in the middle of the night
+Trying to figure out a work-life balance.
+Discovering that the world keeps moving, even in the middle of the night

-During those times .. our neighbors left meals on our front porch.. lots and lots of meals .. and they truly were lifesaving.
+During those times, our neighbors left meals on our front porch.
+Lots and lots of meals, and they were lifesaving.

-In fact .. a number of meals that showed up at our doorstep were already freezer-friendly .. broken up iintosmaller single-serving portions.
-It was the perfect idea for our small family.. we could grab the amount we needed .. instead of baking an entire casserole and eating leftovers all week (not that there's anything wrong with left-overs!)
+In fact, several meals that showed up at our doorstep were already freezer-friendly, broken up into smaller single-serving portions.
+It was the perfect idea for our small family.
+We could grab the amount we needed, instead of baking an entire casserole and eating leftovers all week (not that there's anything wrong with left-overs!)

-Each week our group of 9-week Challengers is sent a 10-15 healthy recipes.. ideas for how to be more creative in the kitchen.
-I couldn't help but smile as I read this one .. a spin on a similar dish an elderly neighbor brought during my new-baby times
+Each week our group of 9-week Challengers is sent 10-15 healthy recipes.
+Ideas for how to be more creative in the kitchen.
+I couldn't help but smile as I read this one, a spin on a similar dish an elderly neighbor brought during my new-baby times